Haplogroup: Human mitochondrial DNA haplogroups

 The versions of the mtDNA tree was maintained by Mannis van Oven on the PhyloTree website up to 2016.

-When the number of new mtDNA tests started to heavily increase, other companies started to develop the mtDNA halpotree.
+When the number of new mtDNA tests started to heavily increase, other companies started to develop the mtDNA haplotree.
 First the company YFull introduced their MTree.
 In 2025 FamilyTreeDNA introduced their MitoTree(Beta).

 Mitochondrial Eve is the name given by researchers to the woman who is the most recent common matrilineal (female-lineage) ancestor of all living humans.

 Defining populations

 Map of human haplotype migration, according to mitochondrial DNA, with key (coloured) indicating periods in numbered thousands of years before the present.

 Haplogroups can be used to define genetic populations and are often geographically oriented.
 For example, the following are common divisions for mtDNA haplogroups: